tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Changelog ==

+= 1.1.0 =
+* 	Refactor: Update the MailChimp API wrapper to use the latest MailChimp API v3

 = 1.0.6 =
 *	Fix: Already registered user not being added to MailChimp when signing up as an Affiliate
 * 	Refactor: Update MailChimp API wrapper